aimeertaylor/Pv3Rs/README.md

 are compatible with recurrent parasites that are clones of those in the preceding infection, both recrudescence and relapse are plausible.

 - The main Pv3Rs function, `compute_posterior()`, could be applied to *P. falciparum* by setting the prior probability of relapse to zero, but genotyping errors, which are not accounted for under the current Pv3Rs model, are liable to lead to the misclassification of recrudescence as reinfection when the prior probability of relapse is zero (and of recrudescence as relapse when the prior probability of relapse exceeds zero).
+A post hoc diagnostic to identify misclassified recrudescence is presented in [Marker sensitivity analysis for model misspecification](https://aimeertaylor.github.io/Pv3Rs/articles/sensitivity-analysis.html).

 ### Notable assumptions and limitations: